pine64/website/content/documentation/Pinebook_Pro/Further_information/Specifications.md

 RAM Memory:

 * LPDDR4
-* 800MHz, (limited by RK3399)
+* 800 MHz (limited by RK3399)
 * Dual memory channels on the CPU, each 32 bits wide
 * Quad memory channels on the RAM chip, each 16 bits wide, 2 bonded together for each CPU channel
-* 4GB as a single 366 pin mobile RAM chip
+* 4 GB as a single 366 pin mobile RAM chip

 Storage Memory: